-Participant's Signature and Date

-Study Staff Conducting Consent Discussion (print) Study Staff's Signature and Date

-If you agreed to have a spinal tap, then some of your CSF may be stored and used for ACTG-approved HIV-related research.
+If you have read this consent form (or had it explained to you), all your questions have been answered and you agree to take part in the neuro tests and the spinal tap procedure, please sign your name below.
+Participant's Signature and Date Participant's Name (print) Study Staff Conducting Study Staff's Signature and Date Consent Discussion (print) If you agreed to have a spinal tap, then some of your CSF may be stored and used for ACTG-approved HIV-related research.
 Please indicate below if you agree to have your CSF stored for this research.
 No matter what you decide, it will not affect your participation in the study.
 If you agree to have the sample stored and later change your mind, you should let the site staff know.
 If the sample has not already been used, it will be destroyed.
+For CSF samples: (initials) YES, I agree OR (initials) NO, I do not agree